reasonml/reason-react/docs/what-and-why.md

 title: What & Why
 ---

-ReasonReact helps you use Reason to build React components that have type safety at their core.
+ReasonReact helps you use [Reason](http://reasonml.github.io/) to build [React](https://reactjs.org/) components with deeply integrated, strong, static type safety.

 It is designed and built by people using Reason and React in large, mission critical production React codebases.